anyouzy/open-cmd/README.md

 1. Simply clone/download it

-2. Put it into the Sublime Package Directory
+2. Put it into your own Sublime Package Directory (make sure to change the director name to openCmd)

 	> your sublime download directory/Data/Packages/